Difference Between Forward Charge and Reverse Charge in GST

 Practical Example of Rule 14A

 Suppose a business in Delhi supplies goods to a customer within Delhi but mistakenly treats it as an inter-State supply and pays IGST.
-Later, tax authorities determine it to be an intra-State supply.
+Later, tax authorities determined it to be an intra-State supply.
 In such a case: –

 • The taxpayer can pay CGST + SGST